albertovelazmoliner/time-for-humans/README.md

 ## Extension Settings

 Extension setting for letting user update the format in: timeForHumans.format

-   - default value is: "ddd, MMMM Do YYYY, hh:mm:ss a Z"
+The default value is: "ddd, MMMM Do YYYY, hh:mm:ss a Z"

- - You can use the moment.js configuration in order to get the desired format of the date <a href="https://momentjs.com/docs/#/displaying/format/">www.momentjs.com</a>
+You can use the moment.js configuration in order to get the desired format of the date <a href="https://momentjs.com/docs/#/displaying/format/">www.momentjs.com</a>

 | | Token | Output |
 |----------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------|:--------------------|